Winter is coming. Here’s what you need to know.

 - When it’s cold outside, use a scarf or face mask over your nose and mouth and breathe through your nose.
 This will warm the air before it enters your lungs.

 If you’re looking to make a profound change in your life or the life of someone you love, the time is now.
-If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy.